rudderlabs/rudderstack-docs/destinations/business-messaging/kustomer.md

 - **API Key:** Your API Key is an unique key generated for your account.
 It can be found in your Kustomer account under **Settings** by navigating to **Security** - **API Keys**.

 - **Enable advanced Kustomer transformations:** Enabling this option will result in RudderStack handling the payload nuances for Kustomer.
-Check the **section name** below for detailed description.
+Check the **Advanced Kustomer Transformations** section below for the detailed description.

 - **Enable generic title for Page events:** Enable this option to track all `page` events with the generic name `Web-Page-Viewed`.